JianfengFD/Collective-Rouse-Model/README.md

 ![fig2](PB92.png)

-Figure 2 Storage- and loss-modulus curves for different molecular weights obtained by MRD (solid lines) and experiments (symbols), respectively.
+Figure 2 Storage- and loss-modulus curves for different molecular weights obtained by CRD (solid lines) and experiments (symbols), respectively.
 In this example, the red lines correspond to calibrated storage- and loss-modulus curves.